 a.
 War Room.
 The trailer for it appears above.
 You can rent it from vidangel.com, then sell it back at the end, and the total cost is $1!
 I love, love, love this movie because it fills a void in the movie world.
 There are hardly any clean, uplifting, wholesome movies about life after marriage, and how to deal with the struggles that come.
 It also shows the power of prayer and the power of mentoring.
 It is good on so many levels!

 b.
-A Song of Love, shown below in its full glory from Youtube.
+A Song of Love.
 This classic old-time movie starring Katharine Hepburn tells the true love story of Robert and Clara Schumann, both talented pianists and composers.
 It’s a beautiful story about talent, passion, and supporting each other’s mission in marriage.

 C. Fireproof.
 Has anyone not seen this yet?
 Another great movie about overcoming threats to married love, namely a husband’s addiction to porn.